One of the blog readers asked if I have a go-to distortion plugin for mixing bass.

 These distortion plugins are usually what you see used on most great-sounding mixes, including those that get commercial success.

-This means these plugins have been trialed and tested for you to be rest assured that you’re using the best distortion or saturation plugins every time you mix a bass sound.
+This means these plugins have been trialed and tested for you to be rest assured that you’re using the best distortion plugins every time you mix a bass sound.

 The goal is to use these plugins to emulate the analog warmth and rich harmonics you get when recording and mixing with analog hardware.